 The Meteor platform is reliable, fast and easy to develop and deploy and it will also handle all the complexities of your app when it grows and scales with time.

-In this post, we will create a full WhatsApp clone, using Angular and the Ionic Framework, using Meteor’s realtime collections for the chat and Meteor’s simple Authentication packages for SMS based authentication.
+In this tutorial we will create a full WhatsApp and Slack clone, using Angular and the Ionic Framework, using Meteor’s realtime collections for the chat and Meteor’s simple Authentication packages for SMS based authentication.

-So I’ve decided to create to two versions of that blog post, one, on Ionic’s blog, using the Ionic CLI and one, on Meteor’s blog, using the Meteor CLI and build process.
+So I’ve decided to create to two versions of the tutorial, one, using the Ionic CLI and one, using the Meteor CLI and build process.

-Please send feedback and requests about this tutorial on the comments below or open Github issues on the repositories mentioned above.
+Please send feedback and requests about this tutorial with opening issues on the Angular Meteor Github repository.